BadshahAlamgir/Correlates-of-Minor-Marriage-in-Bangladesh/README.md

-# Correlates of Minor Marriage in Bangladesh
+# Correlates of Minor Marriage in Bangladesh: Findings from MICS 2019

 ## 📌 Overview
 This project analyzes the determinants of early marriage among women in Bangladesh using the Multiple Indicator Cluster Survey (MICS) 2019 dataset.
 The goal was to identify key socio-economic and demographic factors influencing early marriage patterns.